Seiya Tomita: Early life and apprenticeship

-Shogi

-Apprentice professional

 Tomita entered the Japan Shogi Association's apprentice school in September 2007 under the tutelage of shogi professional Kenji Kobayashi.
 He was promoted to the rank of apprentice professional 3-dan in April 2013 and obtained full professional status and the rank of 4-dan after finishing second in the 67th 3-dan League (April 2020 – September 2020) with a record of 14 wins and 4 losses.

+Shogi professional

 Promotion history

 The promotion history for Tomita is as follows.